-"OIG" shall mean the civilian Office of Inspector General created by this Chapter 2.45.

-"Serious Incident" shall mean a Department sworn employee an Officer-involved shooting, death or serious bodily harm caused by the action and/or inaction of a Department sworn employee an Officer, in-custody death, and/or the alleged on-duty or off-duty criminal conduct of a sworn Department employee an Officer which rises to the level of a felony or serious misdemeanor.
-Serious Misdemeanor, and/or the initiation of any administrative investigation of the Chief of

-Police or the Interim Chief of Police.
+"OIG" shall mean the civilian Office of Inspector General created by this Chapter 2.45, death or serious bodily harm caused by the action and/or inaction of a Department sworn employee an Officer, in-custody death, and/or the alleged on-duty or off-duty criminal conduct of a sworn Department employee an Officer which rises to the level of a felony or serious misdemeanor.
+Serious Misdemeanor, and/or the initiation of any administrative investigation of the Chief of Police or the Interim Chief of Police.